alanjoshua/CGCronicles/index.md

 title: Alan's CG Chronicles
 ---

+<h2>About me</h2>
-<h2><p>I am Alan, a computer science undergraduate student at the University of Cincinnati, interested in the field of Computer Graphics.
+ <p>Hi, I am Alan, a computer science undergraduate student at the University of Cincinnati, interested in the field of Computer Graphics.
 I decided to create this website as a means to journal my progress as I learn new topics in Computer Graphics.

 <br>